a-maier/cres/Readme.md

     cres -a JETALGO -R JETR --jetpt JETPT --max-cell-size R -o OUTDIR EVENTFILES...

-This takes a a number of input events files in HepMC2 or Les Houches Event format with mixed-weight events and for each file produces an output file of the same name inside `OUTDIR` with a smaller contribution from negative weights.
+This takes a number of input events files in HepMC2 or Les Houches Event format with mixed-weight events and for each file produces an output file of the same name inside `OUTDIR` with a smaller contribution from negative weights.
 The input file can be compressed